Know your customer and know them well.

 Ever heard of B2B, B2C or P2P?
 Better still, word of mouth?

-As I sit in the hairdressers writing this blog it’s obvious that some industries have always been P2P.
+As Emma sat in the hairdressers writing this blog it was obvious that some industries have always been P2P.
 A hairdresser is a prime example.
 A relationship built on trust between the hairdresser and client.
 A relationship which makes the customer return, time after time and recommends to their friends.
 Customers who love and trust your brand more will also spend more money with your brand.

 How can you use P2P marketing in your business?